radrow/ddtrace/README.md

 # DDMon

-## Evaluation

-__To evaluate the OOPSLA artifact, please move to [EVALUATION.md](EVALUATION.md).__
+DDMon is a deadlock monitoring tool for Erlang and Elixir programs based on the `gen_server` behaviour.

+This document contains prerequisites and instructions for building and running DDMon locally.

+**NOTE:** To evaluate the OOPSLA'25 artifact, you can use a Docker-based setup for DDMon, instead of a local build.
+In this case, you can skip this file and move directly to the instructions in [EVALUATION.md](EVALUATION.md).

+**NOTE:** The following instructions are tested on GNU/Linux (Ubuntu 24.04 and Fedora 42).

-## Local build
+## Prerequisites

-Here are instructions for building and running the project locally.
-You should not need to do it to evaluate the artifact — instead, follow the instructions in [EVALUATION.md](EVALUATION.md) which guide through a docker setup.

----

-Prerequisites:

 - [OTP/Erlang](https://www.erlang.org/), at least version `26`
 - [Elixir](https://elixir-lang.org/), at least version `1.14`